Electric bicycle laws: Massachusetts

 A motorized bicycle cannot be operated by any person under sixteen years of age.
 Motorized bicycles also cannot be driven at a speed exceeding twenty-five Miles per Hour within the commonwealth, and they are explicitly prohibited from being driven on public highways, public walkways or other public land as designated by the parks department.
 A motorized bicycle cannot be operated by any person not possessing a valid driver's license or learner's permit.
 Every person operating a motorized bicycle upon has the right to use all public ways in the commonwealth except limited access or express state highways where signs specifically prohibiting bicycles have been posted, and are subject to the traffic laws and regulations of the commonwealth.
 Motorized bicycles may be operated on bicycle lanes adjacent to the various ways, but are excluded from off-street recreational bicycle paths.
 Every person operating a motorized bicycle or riding as a passenger on a motorized bicycle must wear protective headgear, and no person operating a motorized bicycle can permit any other person to ride a passenger on such motorized bicycle unless such passenger is wearing such protective headgear.

-A response to an inquiry made to the Mass DOT/RMV indicates that Massachusetts does recognize the federal low speed electric bicycle Federal Law (15 U.S.C. § 2085) and interprets that to mean these ebikes do not require license or registration.
-However, some of the materials available on the RMV website do not distinguish between "Motorized Bicycle" and low power ebikes.
-One form, Bicycle Conversion to Motorized Bike, does document the exemption of low power ebikes.